rongk-team/bex-doc/messaging/messaging module/messaging module.md

  # message types
  * **notification** - instruction or information that business pass out to clients, through either push or web socket channel
+ the count of notification is limited.
  * **chat**         - message from one client to another one or multiple clients, through web socket channel
  * **system control message** -  control messages, through web socket channel, disable the **devices|modules|user**

 # message sources
 * from queue module, e.g. notification
 * from user, e.g. chat
+* from system, e.g. system control message.

 # message destination
 * to specific user, e.g. A send a message to B
 * to specific group, e.g. A send a message to a group named M.DM team.
 * to specific system call back handler, e.g.  the client send the log information back to system.
+* to device, e.g. try to disable some devices or some broadcast message to all devices.

 # message storage
 temporarily store messages uploaded from queue module or sent by clients, removed upon delivery, conditionally update delivery status, auto expiration, etc.
 **TBD** - define storage format, state, and process flow diagram(of process unit).

+* message id (message which can be read by user)

+* message status

 # message receiver translator